 Pieces can be Kinged by reaching the last row of the opposite side referred to in the rules as the King Row.
 To "King" a piece, another Checker is placed on top of the exiting piece or the Checker is turned over to reveal the crown (depending of game pieces).
 The Kinged piece then follows the normal turn pattern.

-Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about how to play, problems with the directions or anything you want about Checkers.
-All submissions will be reviewed within 24 hours.
+Share with us your comments, funny stories, tips, advice, strategies, creative ways to play, questions about playing, problems with the directions, etc. All submissions will be reviewed within 24 hours.

 shelley says: